WilliamTsang-MT/manifoldtech.github.io/docs/index.md

 nav_exclude: true
 ---

-# Read The Docs Theme for Jekyll and GitHub Pages
+# Read The Docs Theme for Jekyll and GitHub Pages Rewrite

 This is a port of the
 [Read The Docs](https://sphinx-rtd-theme.readthedocs.io) theme to